Jean Lafitte: Origins

-A number of details about Jean Lafitte's early life remain obscure and often sources contradict each other.
+A number of details about Jean Lafitte's early life remain obscure, and often sources contradict each other.
 In the Journal de Jean Lafitte, the authenticity of which is contested, Lafitte claims to have been born in Bordeaux, France, in 1780 to Sephardic Jewish parents.
 His maternal grandmother and mother, both Conversos, fled Spain for France in 1765.
 His maternal grandfather had been executed by the Inquisition for "Judaizing".
 Some sources say that his father was French and his mother's family had come from Spain.

 Lafitte and his brother Pierre also claimed to have been born in Bayonne.
 Other documents of the period place his birthplace as St. Malo or Brest.
 Jack C. Ramsay, who published a 1996 biography of Lafitte, says, "this was a convenient time to be a native of France, a claim that provided protection from the enforcement of American law".
 He notes that still other contemporary accounts claim that Lafitte was born in Orduña, Spain, or in Westchester County, New York, north of Manhattan.

 Saint-Domingue

 Some sources speculate that Lafitte was born in the French colony of Saint-Domingue (known as Haiti since it gained independence in 1804).
 In the late 18th century, adult children of the French planters in Saint-Domingue often resettled along the Mississippi River in La Louisiane, especially in its largest city of New Orleans.
 Families with the surname Lafitte have been found in Louisiana documents from 1765.
 According to Ramsay, Lafitte's widowed mother migrated with her two sons, the elder Pierre and Jean, from Saint-Domingue to New Orleans in the 1780s.
 In approximately 1784, his mother married Pedro Aubry, a New Orleans merchant, keeping Jean with her.
 She placed Pierre to be raised by extended family elsewhere in Louisiana.

 According to Ramsay, as a young man, Lafitte likely spent much time exploring the wetlands and bayou country south of New Orleans.
 In later years, he was described as having "a more accurate knowledge of every inlet from the Gulf than any other man".
-His elder brother Pierre became a privateer; he may have operated from Saint-Domingue, which frequently issued letters of marque.
+His elder brother Pierre became a privateer; he may have operated from Saint-Domingue, where the colonial government frequently issued letters of marque to profit from the shipping traffic of other nations.

 Lafitte likely helped his brother to sell or trade the captured merchandise.
 By 1805 he is believed to have been running a warehouse in New Orleans and possibly a store on Royal Street.